sailfishos/docs.sailfishos.org/Support/Help_Articles/Managing_Sailfish_OS/Updating_Sailfish_OS/README.md

 ### Installing the update

-* Installing the update will not delete contacts or other user data in the device.
-It will not affect the memory card or the SIM card, either.
+* Installing the update over-the-air does not delete contacts or other user data in the device.
+It does not affect the memory card or the SIM card, either.
 * Never try to interrupt the installation as this would very likely break your device.
-Do not turn the phone off (unless an hour has passed without getting the job completed)
+Do not turn the phone off (unless an hour has passed without getting the job completed).
 * Make sure your device is connected to a charger.
 Your device must not turn off during this phase.
 * Start the process by selecting "Install" in the pull-down menu.
 * The phone will restart first.
 The Sony logo appears.
 Soon after, you will need to type the security code.